 The cost of an upgrade is the difference in price between your current seat and the seat you want to upgrade to.

 Just like JetBlue, Southwest doesn’t have an award chart or blackout dates.
 Instead, the number of Southwest points you’ll pay for a flight varies depending on the cash price of the ticket.

-Southwest doesn’t have Business or First Class seats.
+Southwest doesn’t have business or first class seats.
 Every seat is the same.
-You can purchase a Business Select fare.
-But these fares typically aren’t worth the extra cost.
+You can purchase a Business Select fare (it’s a normal seat), but these fares typically aren’t worth the extra cost.
 You’ll only get benefits like more Southwest points for your flight, a better boarding position, and a fully refundable fare (as opposed to the fare being refundable for a travel credit).

 You can’t upgrade to a Big Front Seat with Spirit miles.
 But you can book a Spirit award ticket and then pay cash to get into a Big Front Seat.
 And given that Spirit is pretty stingy with their legroom, this isn’t a bad idea.

 Have you had success upgrading your seat with any of your airline miles?
 If so, what’s your secret?

 The Platinum Card® from American Express

 Earn 80,000 Membership Rewards® Points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.